edusaul/Coursera_Capstone/README.md

 The [Foursquare](https://foursquare.com/developers/apps) API provides us of a source of information about any kind of venues in a lot of places around the world.
 A request to this service will give the location of the gyms around a given coordinates.

 ## 2.2 Data cleaning
 The data of the neighborhoods downloaded from the Chicago portal is in a json file.
 Inside this file there are several properties of each neighborhood.
-I stracted the "primary neighborhood" wich is the borough, the " secondary neighborhood" which is the proper neighborhood and the geographical info.
-This data is in the format of points which delimitates the area of the neighborhood.
-I used a function which calculates the centroid of any polygon to get the coordinates of the neighborhood.
+I stracted the "primary neighborhood" wich is the borough, the " secondary neighborhood", the proper name of the neighborhood, and the geographical info.
+This geographical data is in the format of points which delimitates the area of the neighborhood.
+I used a function to put into a pandas dataframe the borough, neighborhood, latitude and longitude of each element of the list in the json file.
+For the geographical info I used a function which calculates the centroid of any polygon to get the coordinates of the neighborhood.

+To get the locations of the gyms close to a given coordinates I used the Foursquare API.
+We can obtain a json file as the result of doing a request to Foursquare, which contains a list of all the venues that we asked for.
+Form this file we can extract for each venue it's name, latitude and longitude.
+I modified a function from the previous notebooks on the course, to get a function which can do a request and extract the required info and put it into a pandas data frame.

+Once I get the pandas data frames, using those tools, I am able to handle the data and merge it to get the final tables I need to get the results.